-Advertising used to consist of ads in well-read print and other media, and commercials on a handful of free-to-air TV channels.
-30 seconds on one of the few network channels would guarantee broad exposure!
+Advertising used to consist of ads in well-read print media and billboards, and commercials in cinema or a handful of free-to-air TV channels.
+30 seconds on a network channel would guarantee broad exposure!

 1. With the advent of Cable, this model started disintegrating, covering tens if not hundreds of channels became expensive.

-2. With the introduction of the internet and news streaming, newspapers lost marketshare and advertising overall became less effective.
+2. With the introduction of the internet and streaming, print lost marketshare and advertising overall became less effective.

 They used to control the consumer viewing experience, that control is now largely in the end user’s hands.

 In 1958 TV commercials represented 13% of programming, today it’s 36% (including in-show brand appearances).
-It becomes almost impossible to maintain a sense of continuity when watching a program, so much so that Netflix, Hulu, other subscription services and recording devices have become popular to avoid the advertising content.
+It becomes almost impossible to maintain a sense of continuity when watching a program, so much so that recording devices, Netflix, Hulu, other subscription and streaming services, have become popular in large part to reduce ad content.